-The Miami Valley Regional Planning Commission is responsible for ensuring comprehensive and coordinated development of the regional transportation system serving the designated MPO area including Greene, Miami and Montgomery Counties and the jurisdictions of Franklin, Carlisle, and Springboro in Warren County.
+The Miami Valley Regional Planning Commission is responsible for ensuring comprehensive and coordinated development of the regional transportation system serving the designated MPO area including Greene, Miami and Montgomery Counties and the jurisdictions of Carlisle, Franklin, Springboro and Franklin Township in Warren County.

 The transportation planning program is carried out under the direction of the members of MVRPC's Board of Directors that represent jurisdictions/organizations located within the MPO Boundary.
-The breakout is as follows: forty-eight representatives (and forty-eight votes) from jurisdictions located within Greene, Miami and Montgomery Counties and the cities of Carlisle, Franklin and Springboro in Warren County, three representatives from "Other Governmental/Non Governmental Members" (three votes), the three local transit authorities (three votes) and two ODOT representatives (two votes) for a total of 56 MPO members and votes.
+The breakout is as follows: forty-eight representatives (and forty-eight votes) from jurisdictions located within Greene, Miami and Montgomery Counties, four representative (and four votes) from the cities of Carlisle, Franklin, Springboro, and Franklin Township in Warren County, three representatives from "Other Governmental/Non Governmental Members" (three votes), the three local transit authorities (three votes) and two ODOT representatives (two votes) for a total of 60 MPO members and votes.